whodaniel/fuse-theia-ide/docs/THEIA_1.67_FEATURES.md

-# SkIDEancer Theia IDE - Version 2.1.0
+# SkIDEancer - Version 2.1.0

 ## Updated to Eclipse Theia 1.67 (December 2025)

 This document outlines all the new features available in SkIDEancer after the upgrade to Theia 1.67.

 ---